WPWA: History

 WEEZ was sold in 1976 to the Upland Broadcasting Corporation, which assigned new WQIQ calls and branded the station "Delaware County's Only 24 Hour Local Voice".
 Robe Communications acquired WQIQ in 1981 and reformatted it as a nostalgia station; it also broadcast Villanova Wildcats men's basketball.
 In 1985, when 1590 AM was sold to Lloyd B. Roach, the station became WCZN and changed formats from adult contemporary to country.

 In 1994, the station, which began airing adult standards music as "Unforgettable 1590" the previous year, made news with its call letters.
 Roach filed to change WCZN's call letters to WAWA, with the station being only a mile from the unincorporated community.
 While the FCC approved the application in September, the proposal drew interest from another Wawa: the Philadelphia-based convenience store chain, which filed suit in federal court and claimed the change in call letters violated state and federal trademark laws.
 The chain was successful in coercing another change of call letters; on October 24, WAWA became WPWA, restoring the original call letters after 40 years.

 In 1996, after receiving an unsolicited offer from the Children's Broadcasting Corporation, Roach sold WPWA for $1.3 million; CBC flipped the station to the Radio AAHS network, airing children's programming.
 After Radio AAHS discontinued operations on January 30, 1998, Children's Broadcasting Corporation, WPWA's owner, needed programming for the ten CBC-owned and operated Radio AAHS stations until it could find buyers.
 In February 1998, WPWA, along with the other nine CBC stations, became an outlet for Beat Radio, which broadcast electronic dance music 12 hour each night until late October 1998, when the sale to the Catholic Radio Network was consummated.
 CRN sold the station for $675,000 to Mount Ocean, owned by Rev. Son Young Joo, in 2001.
 Under Mount Ocean ownership, the station has primarily offered ethnic and religious programming, including shows in Korean, gospel music, and, in 2005, Spanish-language coverage of the Philadelphia Phillies.

 In 2012, former station employee Al Edmondson, Jr., began buying airtime on WPWA and programmed some local shows on Sunday mornings.

+WPWA closed down for financial reasons in April 2026.
+The FCC cancelled the station's license on August 10, 2026.